AriFordsham/GHCWiki/type-functions-status.md

   - See email for example.
 1. Eliminate code duplication between `tcTyClDecl1` and `tcFamInstDecl1`.
 The code for vanilla data/newtype declarations and the code for data/newtype instances has many commonalities.
 1. Fix everything in the testsuite.
-1. The tests `tcfail068` and `rw` used to raise more type errors right away.
-Now, we see less recovery.
 1. What about filtering the `EqInst`s in `TcSimplify.addSCs`.
 We need them, don't we?
 But they give rise to `Var`s, not `Id`s, and we haven't got selectors.
 1. Consider